Freedom of panorama: United Kingdom

 The courts have not established a consistent test for what is meant by a "work of artistic craftsmanship", but Copinger suggests that the creator must be both a craftsman and an artist.
 Evidence of the intentions of the maker are relevant, and according to the House of Lords case of Hensher v Restawile [1976] AC 64, it is "relevant and important, although not a paramount or leading consideration" if the creator had the conscious purpose of creating a work of art.
 It is not necessary for the work to be describable as "fine art".
 In that case, some examples were given of typical articles that might be considered works of artistic craftsmanship, including hand-painted tiles, stained glass, wrought iron gates, and the products of high-class printing, bookbinding, cutlery, needlework and cabinet-making.

 Other artworks cited by Copinger that have been held to fall under this definition include hand-knitted woollen sweaters, fabric with a highly textured surface including 3D elements, a range of pottery and items of dinnerware.
 The cases are, respectively, Bonz v Cooke [1994] 3 NZLR 216 (New Zealand), Coogi Australia v Hyrdrosport (1988) 157 ALR 247 (Australia), Walter Enterprises v Kearns (Zimbabwe) noted at [1990] 4 EntLR E-61, and Commissioner of Taxation v Murray (1990) 92 ALR 671 (Australia).

 The Design and Artists Copyright Society and Artquest provide further information on UK freedom of panorama.

 United States

-Architectural works

-United States copyright law contains the following provision:
+United States copyright law contains the following provision, introduced by the Architectural Works Copyright Protection Act (AWCPA) of 1990:

+Rationale and definition

+The Committee Report 101-735 of the United States House of Representatives is of the view that the panorama exception does not breach the country's compliance to the Berne Convention, noting that several other signatories provide similar exceptions.
+A proposal from the American Institute of Architects (AIA) to restrict pictorial representations meant "to further the unauthorized design and construction of a substantially similar architectural work" was turned down, with the photographers' groups like the American Society of Magazine Photographers opposing the AIA proposal which they claimed as potentially "interfering with scholarly and noncompetitive analysis of architectural works, and with the ability of photographers to pursue their livelihood."
+Zimand (2024) mentions of a second suggestion from the AIA representative David Daileda to limit pictorial representations to cases "when the architectural work is not the primary subject" of the images; this French law-inspired suggestion was also turned down.

 The definition of "architectural work" is a building, which is defined as "humanly habitable structures that are intended to be both permanent and stationary, such as houses and office buildings, and other permanent and stationary structures designed for human occupancy, including but not limited to churches, museums, gazebos, and garden pavilions".